 Charles Darwin University’s “23 Digital Things @ CDU” is a self-directed program, facilitated by Education Strategy.

 The program aims to expose you to a range of digital tools for your personal and professional development as a researcher, academic, or professional.
 The aim is for you to spend a little time each week, building up and expanding your skills.
-We hope that the program presents a realistic challenge and will allow you to fit it into your schedule.
+We hope that the program presents a real challenge and will allow you to fit it into your schedule.
 Charles Darwin University’s “23 Digital Things @ CDU” is inspired by 23 Things for Digital Knowledge, University of Edinburgh; 23 Things for Digital Knowledge, CSU; Rudai23 and based on the original 23 Things program which ran at the Public Library of Charlotte & Mecklenburg County in the USA in 2006.
-Website design with assistance of Irawan Irawan, Charles Darwin University.
+Website design with the assistance of Irawan, Charles Darwin University.

 Who can take part and participate?

 The program is open to all Charles Darwin University staff, and free to anyone who has access to a computer and the internet.
 If you are not a member of the University you are very welcome to participate and finishers will all receive a certificate of participation.